aspark003/ML_portfolio/local_outlier_factor/ReadMe.md

 negative_outlier_factor_ provides the anomaly score

-More negative values → stronger outliers
+More negative values indicate stronger outliers

 offset_ is used as the classification threshold